- Aggressively test the security configuration of a site from an external point of view with the Open Source WPScan.

 - Hosting Reputation and Geolocation information

-Note the active scan option requires a silver level membership.
+: The active WPScan option requires a SILVER membership.

 - Brute force installed plug-ins (over 2200 in current database)